rshipp/webNUT/README.md

 ## Screenshots

-The index lists available UPS devices, along with their description, status, and battery charge:
+The index lists available UPS devices on each server, along with their description, status, and battery charge:

 ![Index](screenshots/ups_index.png "Index")